serversideup/amplitudejs/docs/configuration/default-art.md

 ---
-title: Debug Mode - AmplitudeJS Documentation
+title: Setting Default Art - AmplitudeJS Documentation
 meta:
   - name: description
     content: Amplitude.js is the HTML5 audio player for the modern era.
 Using no dependencies, take control of the browser and design a web audio player the way you want it to look.